mklemmingen/mklemmingen/README.md

       <p>🌐 AGPL-2.0 License</p>
       <p><strong>Tech:</strong> Python, lots of Python</p>
       <p><strong>Time:</strong> Q2Q32025 </p>
-      <p>Approach for threshold-based pose recognition in TouchDesigner using a KinectV2, MediaPipe, and their connection via data synchronization and a Kalman filter.
-The system utilizes machine learning to improve Kinect skeleton tracking and aims to enable precise pose recognition.  </p>
+      <p>M.A.S.K.
+(Machine-Learning Assisted Skeleton Kinect Tracking) is a system for threshold-based pose and 2D position recognition in TouchDesigner using a Kinect V2 camera and MediaPipe.
+By integrating advanced machine learning models, M.A.S.K. significantly enhances skeleton tracking compared to traditional Kinect nodes.
+It features a MediaPipe pipeline that extracts and processes skeleton data for real-time visualization, threshold analysis, and coordinate system integration.
+Embedded Python scripts enable distance and angle calculations to drive TouchDesigner nodes, allowing for responsive body-relative visuals—ideal for dance or performance setups.
+Designed as part of a student project at Filmakademie Ludwigsburg, M.A.S.K. targets applications in interactive media and performance art.</p>
       <p>Designed for triggering subroutines while tracking in a light-noisy environment with relatively fast-moving bodies</p>
       <a href="https://github.com/mklemmingen/MASK">
         <img src="https://img.shields.io/static/v1?label=mklemmingen&message=MASK&color=yellow&logo=github" alt="GitHub Repo">